Multiple Sclerosis Center

 The Winthrop Comprehensive Multiple Sclerosis Care Center is committed to assisting the patient and family in coping effectively with Multiple Sclerosis.
 It offers a comprehensive, multidisciplinary and humanistic approach to treatment and care, acknowledging the complex and variable nature of the disease.
 Our goal is to improve the lives of people with MS and their families through research, education and superior care.

-Patient support groups will meet monthly on one Wednesday per month and will be facilitated by Lucia DiSpirito, LMSW, Neuroscience Social Worker.
+Patient support groups will meet monthly on one Wednesday per month and will be facilitated by Lucia Jamaluddin, LMSW, Neuroscience Social Worker.
 Meetings may occasionally include speakers.

 - Malcolm Gottesman, MD, Director of the Comprehensive MS Care Center, Division of Neurology